 The screening study showed among other results that the DEJONG products have significant environmental benefits compared to their enamelled mild steel alternatives.
-Hoping to enable their customers with better choices, DEJONG decided to release a substantiated claim of the better performance.
-To do so, the company commissioned the detailed LCA for comparative assertion with critical external expert review.
-Ecomatters were happy to help DEJONG conducting the study according to the ISO 14040/44:2006 framework and supporting the company in the review process.
+Hoping to enable their customers with better choices, DEJONG decided to release a substantiated claim of better performance.
+To do so, the company commissioned the detailed LCA for comparative assertion with a critical external expert review.
+Ecomatters were happy to help DEJONG conduct the study according to the ISO 14040/44:2006 framework and support the company in the review process.

 … there is a good result achieved and we hope and expect it will help us in our future business opportunities.”
 Karel Wilms, Manager Innovation & Engineering of DE JONG

-When that was done, DEJONG focused on collecting more detailed high certainty data as an input for the study, while Ecomatters prepared the Goal and Scope report for the review panel to set the basic understanding of the production processes and expected approach within the study.
+When that was done, DEJONG focused on collecting more detailed high-certainty data as input for the study, while Ecomatters prepared the Goal and Scope report for the review panel to set the basic understanding of the production processes and expected approach within the study.
 Next, we focused on processing the newly collected data, modelling the main and the alternative product.

 The study showed that under the taken assumptions, DEJONG hot water tanks perform better than the main alternative design hot water tank in all considered impact categories.
 Of particular interest, the carbon footprint of the DEJONG product was found to be less than half of the impact of the alternative product.
 This came mainly as the result of the DEJONG design that allows significant reduction of the mass of used materials, and elimination of the impactful enamelling process.